Azure/Azure-Sentinel/Parsers/ASim/Watchlists/readme.md

-# ASIM Source Types Watchlist
+# ASIM Watchlists

-This template deploys ASIM Source Types Watchlist.
-The watchlist is a part of the Microsoft Sentinel Information Model.
+Use this page to ASIM Watchlists.

 The Advanced Sentinel Information Mode (ASIM) enables you to use and create source-agnostic content, simplifying your analysis of the data in your Advanced Sentinel workspace.

 Included watchlists:
-* __Source Type:__ Use this watchlist to configure machines that
+* __Source Type:__ Use this watchlist to configure source machines identifying a source type.
+This watchlist is currenlty used by the Infoblox ASIM parser.
-* __Parser Exclusion:__ Use this watchlist to disable built in parsers
+* __Parser Exclusion:__ Use this watchlist to exclude built-in source specific parsers from source agnostic parsers, without editing parsers.

 For more information, see: